Alxtexh/Techblogs/Steps-to-Set-Up-PHP-Apache-MySQL-and-phpMyAdmin-on-Ubuntu.md

-# Steps to Set Up PHP, Apache, MySQL, and phpMyAdmin on Ubuntu
+# Steps to Set Up LAMP LInux-PHP, Apache, Mariadb, and phpMyAdmin on Ubuntu

 Setting up a LAMP stack (Linux, Apache, MySQL, PHP) on Ubuntu is a common task for developers.
 This guide will walk you through the steps to install and configure Apache, MySQL, PHP, and phpMyAdmin on an Ubuntu system.